ue bot icon

 Ideologues have always concerned me because they believe too much in what they say, rarely listen to other perspectives, and demonize or denigrate their opposition.
 They spend most of their time proselytizing or defending what they think rather than challenging and growing their understanding of what they believe they already know.

 I often tell my clients that when you think you have it all figured out, it is time for you to sell your business or let someone else take over.
 Leadership is about asking the right questions and searching for the right answers, not simply applying what you think you already know.
-Avoid becoming expert on what others should be doing and focus more on growing your own leadership skills.
+Avoid becoming an expert on what others should be doing and focus more on growing your own leadership skills.
 We are all a work in progress.
 There is no leadership philosophy or set of techniques that is applicable in all situations….
 Pedestals are for flowers and artwork, not people.

 I have learned to listen skeptically when I hear someone say, “It’s no big deal,” “We’ll be okay,” or “Failure isn’t an option.”
 Just as a body has vital signs that you check to get a baseline on someone’s health, a business has key performance indicators that signal when things are okay and when something is wrong: